Menu

 Reading

 It is really important for the children to bring their reading book to school every day.
-As part of their morning routine, they are to put their book and water bottle on their desk.
+As part of their morning routine, they are to put their book and water bottle by the sink.

 Reading books will be changed as needed on Monday and Thursday.
 We encourage children to read their book at home at least three times through.
 Once for decoding, again for comprehension and finally for prosody.